The Center for International Scholarship in School Libraries (CISSL) at Rutgers University

 Dr. Carol Kuhlthau – Distinguished researcher on students’ Information Search Process (ISP) that forms the basis of Guided Inquiry and the Guided Inquiry Design Framework.
 Professor II Emerita at Rutgers where she directed the #1 ranked graduate program in school librarianship, and co-author of Guided Inquiry: Learning in the 21st Century and Guided Inquiry Design: A Framework for Inquiry in your School.

 Dr. Leslie Maniotes – Co-developer of the Guided Inquiry Design Framework and Workshop leader.
-National consultant on inquiry learning, Teacher Effectiveness Coach in Denver Public Schools, and co-author of Guided Inquiry: Learning in the 21st Century and Guided Inquiry Design: A Framework for Inquiry in your School
+National consultant on inquiry learning, and co-author of Guided Inquiry: Learning in the 21st Century and Guided Inquiry Design: A Framework for Inquiry in your School, Guided Inquiry Design in Action: Middle School.

 The Institute Curriculum

-● Developing instructional partnerships between teachers, librarians, administrators, parents and the community
+- Developing instructional collaborative partnerships among teachers, librarians, administrators, parents and the community

 Preparation & Follow-up

-Participants are asked to bring the details of a curriculum unit, including Common Core Standards to be addressed, which they will develop as a Guided Inquiry project throughout the Institute.
+Participants are asked to bring the details of a curriculum unit, including Common Core (or state) Standards to be addressed, which they will develop as a Guided Inquiry unit throughout the Institute.
 Institute staff will follow up periodically with participating teams.

 A Certificate of Completion will be provided to each participant and may be evidence of professional development by your school administration.

-· 2 nights’ accommodation July 20 and 21 at the conference center in a double room with bath (If there are special circumstances, the fee is $500 per person for a private room.
-Because space is limited, preference will be given to teams willing to share.)
+- 2 nights’ accommodation July 25 and 26 at the conference center in a double room with bath (or increase the per person fee to $950 for a private room).
+Because space is limited, preference will be given to teams willing to share.

-· All materials including Guided Inquiry Design: A Framework for Inquiry in Your School (ABC-CLIO, 2012)
+- All materials including Guided Inquiry: Learning in the 21st Century, 2nd edition; Guided Inquiry Design: A Framework for Inquiry in Your School; Workshop notebook; GID digital resources, templates and protocols.

-Public and independent schools are encouraged to participate by sending a team of 2, 3 or 4 members consisting of:
+K-12 Public and independent schools are encouraged to participate by sending a complete team of 2, 3 or 4 members consisting of:

 Donna Woody and the team from Greenwood School in Addison, Texas said, “It changed the way we teach!”